• Skip to primary navigation

 What fish sauce brands are gluten free?

-There are several fish sauce brands that are gluten free including Squid (pictured above), Red Boat (available at most grocery stores and Trader Joe's, and Thai Kitchen.
+Several fish sauce brands are gluten free, including Squid (pictured above), Red Boat (available at most grocery stores and Trader Joe’s, and Thai Kitchen.
 Always double-check the labels to review the ingredients.

-Feel free to use any vegetables you have on-hand.
-Cauliflower, broccoli, zucchini, snow peas would all work in this recipe!
+Feel free to use any vegetables you have on hand.
+This recipe would work with cauliflower, broccoli, zucchini, and snow peas!

 Is canned tuna gluten free?

 Most canned tuna is gluten free.
-That being said, always check the ingredients just in case.
-You never know when a brand changes ingredients in a product.
+That being said, always check the ingredients, just in case.
+You never know when a brand will change the ingredients in a product.

 Can you use tuna packed in oil for this recipe?